URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Introduction

-To demonstrate the effectiveness of \method, we introduce a new framework named Real-Follow-Sim, which uses visual observations to build a digital twin of the physical environment.
-In this framework, we learn the robotic policies entirely within this high-fidelity simulation and directly execute the learned policy in the real world without online adaptation.
-Unlike conventional Sim-to-Real (Sim2Real)~\cite{wagenmaker2024overcoming,chukwurah2024sim,chen2021understanding} approaches that assume a fixed simulator with hand-crafted or simplified assets, forcing policies to compensate for modeling errors and often limiting generalization to novel scenes and articulated objects, Real-Follow-Sim enables the simulator itself to adapt to the real world through on-demand reconstruction of articulated object models.
-By shifting the burden of realism from policy generalization to simulation fidelity, our system enables seamless zero-shot transfer of complex manipulation skills.
+Our key insight is that articulated objects are inherently compositional and can be naturally modeled through autoregressive generation.
+By sequentially generating parts together with their kinematic relationships, \method captures geometry and articulation in a unified process, avoiding the need for multi-stage pipelines or external asset retrieval.

+To achieve this, we adopt an autoregressive diffusion-based formulation that operates in a structured latent 3D space.
+At each step, the model predicts both part geometry and joint parameters, ensuring globally consistent shape and kinematics across the entire object.
+This design enables a unified perception-to-simulation pipeline, supporting scalable digital twin construction, free-form articulated object generation, and robotic learning.

-We validate \method and Real‑Follows‑Sim on large‑scale articulated object benchmarks and real‑world robotic tasks.
-Our method significantly outperforms prior approaches in both geometric reconstruction and joint parameter prediction and yields a substantially higher rate of physically executable URDFs, even for challenging objects outside the training distribution.
+We first evaluate \method on large-scale articulated object benchmarks, where our method significantly outperforms previous approaches in both geometric reconstruction and joint parameter prediction, and achieves a substantially higher rate of physically executable URDFs, even for challenging objects outside the training distribution.
+We further introduce \textbf{Real-Follow-Sim}, a deployment scheme that uses our generated URDFs as digital twins so that policies trained purely in simulation transfer zero-shot to real robots.

-In general, our contributions are threefold: (i) we introduce \method, a unified autoregressive diffusion framework to generate fully functional articulated URDF models from images or 3D geometry. (ii) we present Real‑Follows‑Sim, which uses \method for digital twin construction and zero‑shot simulation‑to‑real policy transfer. (iii) We conduct extensive experiments demonstrating state‑of‑the‑art performance in geometry, joint accuracy and physical executability across synthetic and real datasets.
+Our contributions are threefold: \begin{enumerate} \item We introduce \method, an end-to-end autoregressive diffusion framework that generates articulated URDF models directly from a single image in a single forward pass.
+Parts are synthesized in a unified coordinate system, simplifying URDF assembly.
+The model is lightweight and runs in $34.70$\,s on average, considerably faster than prior multi-stage pipelines. \item We demonstrate \textbf{Real-Follow-Sim}: the simulation-ready URDFs produced by \method serve as faithful digital twins, enabling zero-shot transfer of manipulation policies trained purely in simulation to real robots. \item Extensive experiments demonstrate state-of-the-art performance in geometry, joint accuracy, and physical executability, while running considerably faster than prior multi-stage methods. \end{enumerate}